About John W. Olsen

 - Siberia & the Russian Far East

-- Eastern Eurasian prehistory focusing on the Paleolithic of arid and high-altitude Central and Inner Asia, particularly ethnic Mongolia, ethnic Tibet and the Trans-Himalaya; Siberia and greater Northeast Asia.
+- Eastern Eurasian prehistory focusing on the Paleolithic archaeology of arid lands and high elevations in Central and Inner Asia, especially that transnational and multiethnic region formerly glossed as “Haute-Asie” that encompasses ethnic Mongolia (the Gobi Desert) and ethnic Tibet (the Trans-Himalaya System); Siberia and greater Northeast Asia.

 - Paleoecology and the impact of environmental changes on prehistoric societies in marginal environments, especially arid zones and high altitudes.